Study Away Policies

 All students shall comply with the WSU Alcohol and Drug Policy.
 Violations of this policy or additional safety policies established by the program leader or on-site providers may be addressed in one or more of the following ways:

-• Restricted or supervised involvement in subsequent activities during the program period.
+• Restricted or supervised involvement in subsequent activities during the program period

 • Dismissal from the program.
 Underage or illegal use of alcohol or other drugs are grounds for such dismissal.

-• Financial restitution for damaged property.
+• Financial restitution for damaged property

-• University judicial proceedings upon return to campus.
+• University judicial proceedings upon return to campus

 Students studying on WSU faculty-led programs pay a program fee in addition to differential tuition for the WSU course(s) associated with the program.
 A confirmation deposit is required with the program application and is applied to the program cost.

-Students eligible for the Tuition Waiver benefit may only apply it to WSU faculty-led programs since these are credits granted by WSU.
+Students eligible for the tuition waiver benefit may only apply it to WSU faculty-led programs since these are credits granted by WSU.
 It may not be applied to semester programs since those credits are transferred into WSU as transfer credit, not resident credit.

-Application fees and confirmation deposits cannot be covered by financial aid awards; they must be paid directly to WSU by the participant because these are due in advance of the usual disbursement of aid.
+Application fees and confirmation deposits cannot be covered by financial aid awards.
+They must be paid directly to WSU by the participant because these are due in advance of the usual disbursement of aid.

 Students are responsible for obtaining and paying for their own passports.
 Students on semester programs are responsible for obtaining and paying for their own visa.
-The cost of international visas for U.S. citizens on WSU faculty-led programs is included in the program fee; students who are international citizens are responsible for obtaining their own visa if required for the destination.
+The cost of international visas for U.S. citizens on WSU faculty-led programs is included in the program fee.
+Students who are international citizens are responsible for obtaining their own visa if required for the destination.